Loki: Re-entrance and insults

 Breaking the silence, Loki says that, thirsty, he had come to these halls from a long way away to ask the gods for a drink of "the famous mead".
 Calling the gods arrogant, Loki asks why they are unable to speak, and demands that they assign him a seat and a place for him at the feast, or tell him to leave.
 The skaldic god Bragi is the first to respond to Loki by telling him that Loki will not have a seat and place assigned to him by the gods at the feast, for the gods know what men they should invite.
 Loki does not respond to Bragi directly, but instead directs his attention to Odin, and states:

-Odin then asks his silent son Víðarr to sit up, so that Loki (here referred to as the "wolf's father") may sit at the feast, and so that he may not speak words of blame to the gods in Ægir's hall.
+Odin then asks his silent son Víðarr to stand up, so that Loki (here referred to as the "wolf's father") may sit at the feast, and so that he may not speak words of blame to the gods in Ægir's hall.
 Víðarr stands and pours a drink for Loki.
 Prior to drinking, Loki declaims a toast to the gods, with a specific exception for Bragi.
 Bragi responds that he will give a horse, sword, and ring from his possessions so that he does not repay the gods "with hatred".
 Loki responds that Bragi will always be short of all of these things, accusing him of being "wary of war" and "shy of shooting".
 Bragi responds that, were they outside of Ægir's hall, Bragi would be holding Loki's head as a reward for his lies.
 Loki replies that Bragi is brave when seated, calling him a "bench-ornament", and that Bragi would run away when troubled by an angry, spirited man.

 The goddess Iðunn interrupts, asking Bragi, as a service to his relatives and adopted relatives, not to say words of blame to Loki in Ægir's hall.
 Loki tells Iðunn to be silent, calling her the most "man-crazed" of all women, and saying that she placed her washed, bright arms around her brother's slayer.
-Iðunn says that she will not say words of blame in Ægir's hall, and affirms that she quietened Bragi, who was made talkative by beer, and that she doesn't want the two of them to fight.
+Iðunn says that she will not say words of blame in Ægir's hall, and affirms that she quietened Bragi, who was made talkative by beer, and that she does not want the two of them to fight.
 The goddess Gefjun asks why the two gods must fight, saying that Loki knows that he is joking, and that "all living things love him".
 Loki responds to Gefjun by stating that Gefjun's heart was once seduced by a "white boy" who gave her a jewel, and who Gefjun laid her thigh over.